If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Now, a few notes about supplies and set-up.

-Sticky, self-adhesive tear-away stabilizer is all you need in the hoop.
+Sticky, self-adhesive tear-away (or wash-away) stabilizer is all you need in the hoop.
 To keep the stitches from sinking into the laces, I also recommend a layer of water-soluble topping like Sulky Solvy.

 Once the shoelaces are tied in the shoes, what direction do you want the designs to face?
 Because I was embroidering a name, mirror imaging was tricky, so I elected to embroider with the designs identically oriented on each lace.